Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Applications

 Table \ref{table:macro_Q_rot} shows estimates of the row and column loading matrices for constrained and unconstrained $4 \times 4$ factor models.
 The loading matrices are normalized so that the norm of each column is one.
 They are also varimax-rotated to reveal a clear structure.
 The values shown are rounded values of the estimates multiplied by $10$ for ease in display.
 From the table, both the row and column loading matrices exhibit similar patterns between unconstrained and constrained models, partially validating the constraints while simplifying the analysis.

 Table \ref{table:macro_Q} provides the estimates under the same setting as that of Table~\ref{table:macro_Q_rot} but without any rotation.
-From the table, it is seen that except for the first common factors of the row loading matrices there exist some differences in the estimated loading matrices between unconstrained and constrained factor models.
+From the table, it is seen that except for the first common factor of the row loading matrices there exist some differences in the estimated loading matrices between unconstrained and constrained factor models.
 The results of constrained models convey more clearly the following observations.
 Consider the row factors.
 The first row common factor represents the status of global economy as it is a weighted average of all the countries under study.
 The remaining three row common factors mark certain differences between country groups.
-For the column factors, the first column common factor is dominated by the price index and interest rates; The second column common factor is mainly the production and international trade; The remaining two column common factors represent interaction between price indices, interest rates, productions, and international trade.
+For the column factors, the first column common factor is dominated by the price index and interest rates; The second column common factor is mainly the production and international trade; The remaining two column common factors represent interaction between price indexes, interest rates, productions, and international trade.

 Table \ref{table:macro_indices_ss_outofsample_10CV} compares the out-of-sample performance of unconstrained, constrained, and partially constrained factor models using a 10-fold cross validation (CV) for models with different number of factors.
-Residual sum of squares (RSS), their ratios to the total sum of squares (RSS/TSS), and the number of parameters are means of the 10-fold CV.
+We divide the entire time span into 10 sections and choose each of them as testing data.
+With time series data, the training data may contain two disconnected time spans.
+We calculate two matrices $\widehat{\bM}_1$ and $\widehat{\bM}_2$ according to (\ref{eqn:Mhat_def}) for the two disconnected time spans separately.
+The matrix $\widehat{\bM}$ is re-defined as the sum of $\widehat{\bM}_1$ and $\widehat{\bM}_2$.
+Loading matrices and latent dimensions are estimated from this newly defined $\widehat{\bM}$ with procedures in Section \ref{sec:estimation}.
+Residual sum of squares (RSS), their ratios to the total sum of squares (RSS/TSS), and the number of parameters are the average of the 10-fold CV.
 Clearly, the constrained factor model uses far fewer parameters in the loading matrices yet achieves slightly better results than the unconstrained model.
 Using the same number of parameters, the partially constrained model is able to reduce markedly the RSS over the unconstrained model.

 In this particular application, the constrained matrix factor model with the specified constraint matrices seems appropriate and plausible.
 If incorrect structures (constraint matrices) are imposed on the model, then the constrained model may become inappropriate.
 As we can see from the next example, a single orthogonal constraint actually hurts the performance.
 In cases like this, we need a second or a third constraint to achieve satisfactory performance.
 Nevertheless, the results from the constrained model are better than those from the unconstrained model.